Explore health content from A to Z.

 Sudden changes in eating or sleeping habits

 Loss of pleasure in life

 Depressed teens can be helped with treatment.
-Talk to your child’s healthcare provider.
+Talk to your child’s health care provider.
 Or check with your local mental health center, social service agency, or hospital.
 Assure your teen that his or her pain can be eased.
 Offer your love and support.
-And if your teen talks about death or suicide, seek help right away.
+If your teen talks about death or suicide, seek help right away.

 Next checkup at: _______________________________